How to access aged care funding in Australia

 To be eligible for the CHSP, you need to be aged 65 years and over, or 50 years and over if you’re an Indigenous Australian.
 However, if you’re on a low income, homeless or at risk of being homeless, that age requirement is reduced to 50 years, or 45 years if you identify as an Indigenous Australian.
 You will also need to undergo an assessment to determine eligibility and the level of support you need.
 You can apply online or by calling 1800 200 422.

-The basic eligibility requirements for a Home Care Package are that you are aged 65 years or older (50 years or older if you identify as Aboriginal or Torres Strait Islander), living at home and need assistance to do the things you used to be able to do yourself.
+The eligibility requirements for Support at Home are that you are aged 65 years or older (50 years or older if you identify as Aboriginal or Torres Strait Islander), living at home and need help to maintain your independence and continue doing the things you enjoy.

-While waiting for your Home Care Package to be allocated, you can start searching for a Home Care Package provider, which will ‘host’ your funding for you and decide how you might want to manage your funding, including whether you want to self-manage your Home Care Package.
+Your assessment will result in a Notice of Decision with an individual support plan that outlines your classification, quarterly budget, and approved services.
+You can then choose a Support at Home provider to work with.
+While waiting for your funding to be allocated, you can start searching for a provider and decide how you want to manage your funding, including whether you want to self-manage your Support at Home.

 Residential aged care